Disarmament, Demobilization and Reintegration

 Successfully implemented, DDR supports peace and improves security in post-conflict situations in various ways.
 The dismantling of armed groups, enhancing the control of weapons, reducing military spending and creating economic, social and political conditions favourable to the reintegration of former combatants into civilian society all help to reduce the risk of renewed armed conflict.

 The FBA contributes to the creation of the UN DDR doctrine, Integrated DDR Standards (IDDRS).
 This consists of issuing guidelines for all UN DDR missions.
 The IDDRS is based on field experience and contains recommendations for the planning and implementation of DDR processes.

 The FBA offers a yearly DDR course for participants working, or planning to work, with DDR-related issues.
 The course is based on the IDDRS.

 - International work

-As part of Sweden’s development cooperation with Colombia, the FBA has the mission to work with DDR in Colombia.
-The FBA also seconds experts on DDR to international peace missions.
+As part of Sweden’s international development cooperation, FBA has the mission to work with DDR in a number of countries.
+The FBA also seconds Swedish experts on DDR to international peace missions.
 Please see the map about our international projects.

 The FBA cooperates with the Stockholm Initiative on Disarmament, Demobilization and Reintegration (SIDDR) and the Integrated DDR Training Group (IDDRTG).